77Rev/77Rev/README.md

 # Welcome 👋

 ## 🌱 About me
-I'm an MSc physics student (23M), specialising in theoretical particle physics.
-My expected graduation date is June 2025.
+I am an assistant researcher.
+My specialisation is mostly theoretical particle physics, my current research area is related to heavy ion collisions.

 I have a STEM focused discord server.
 You may contact me on discord to ask for an invite.

 My expected PhD topic is focused on Lattice Field Theory, particularly Lattice QCD.
-I will begin the PhD studies in autumn 2026.
 In the meantime I will work and engage in content creation.

 ### 🚧 In progress
 - 📦 Learning [Rivet](https://rivet.hepforge.org/) and [Pythia](https://pythia.org/).
 I need it for proton-proton and heavy-ion collision MC event generation & data analysis.